 If you don't give the Dataverse sync administrator the System Administrator role, give the FHIR sync administrator the Sync admin for FHIR Config Administrator role and the Healthcare User role.

-As administrators deploy new integrations and manage existing integrations, they'll need to inspect the results of the inbound data to Dataverse.
-The Healthcare Data section of the Data Integration Toolkit lets admins view and interact with the EHR data in the systems they administer, so they can understand and troubleshoot the data flows.
+As administrators deploy new integrations and manage existing integrations, they need to inspect the results of the inbound data to Dataverse.
+The Healthcare Data section of the Data integration toolkit lets admins view and interact with the EHR data in the systems they administer, so they can understand and troubleshoot the data flows.

 For more information and examples, go to Healthcare data.

 Azure Health Data Services boosts the exchange of data through FHIR APIs, backed by a managed Platform-as-a-Service (PaaS) offering in the cloud.
 These new APIs support more standards than the Azure API for FHIR, including DICOM and IoT.
 This support brings more kinds of protected health information (PHI) data for your EHR systems in the cloud.
 The FHIR API and compliant data store let you securely interact with any system that uses FHIR APIs.